 How to get feedback to improve your employee onboarding process

 Employee onboarding is all about people—what they’ve learned and haven’t, how they feel, how they’re fitting in, and how all of that affects their job performance.
-The best way to improve such a human-centered process is to get feedback from the people involved.
+The best way to improve such a human-centered process is to get employee feedback from the people involved.

 Design the feedback process to put the employee at ease.
 Tell the employee that their input is invaluable to helping the organization improve how new employees are welcomed and trained.
 Instill confidence in the process by sharing specific examples of how previous employee feedback has changed how the organization operates.